fossabot/pairfy/frontend-docs/docs/index.md

   - title: 🔥 Open Source GPL v3
     details: Project funded by the Catalyst program with open-source license.
   - title: 🤝 Community-governed
-    details: Constitutional, democratic, and participatory model, 1 identity = 1 vote.
+    details: Democratic constitutional model with decentralized participation.
   - title: 🏦 Native asset payments
-    details: The community can use ADA, stablecoins, and any other asset on the Cardano network as a form of payment.
+    details: The community can use ADA, stablecoins, and any native asset on the Cardano network as a form of payment.
 ---